-- The City Department must determine whether any functional equivalent goods or services are available by conducting thorough market research to determine whether other qualified sources capable of satisfying the City Department's needs exists. - 2.
+- 1. The City Department must determine whether any functional equivalent goods or services are available by conducting thorough market research to determine whether other qualified sources capable of satisfying the City Department's needs exists. - 2.
 If the City Department confirms there is no functionally equivalent item, the City Department shall submit to Purchasing a Sole Source Justification Memo justifying the business need for the specific need.
 The memo will outline the steps taken by the City Department in regards to research and conclusions met.
 In addition, a letter must be requested from the manufacturer/supplier, stating that the good or service is exclusively available from only one source.
 The letter from the manufacturer must be dated within 90 days of the City Department submitting a sole source justification to Purchasing.

 The CPO will make the final determination on a sole source procurement methodology.
-The CPO may authorize sole source purchases of up to the limits set forth in the Purchasing Ordinance less without additional approval from City Council.
+The CPO may authorize sole source purchases of up to the limits set forth in the Purchasing Ordinance or less without approval from City Council.
 The CPO or designee shall conduct negotiations, as appropriate, as to price, delivery, and quantity in order to obtain the price most advantageous to the City.
 All sole source procurements shall be posted on the City's website.

 Sole source purchases that exceed the Purchasing Ordinance limitations shall be approved by City Council.
-In addition, prior to City Council approval, Purchasing shall post notice of intent to award a sole source contract exceeding those limits on the City website and ABQ View website at least thirty (30) days prior to the award of a contract.
+In addition, prior to City Council approval, Purchasing shall post notice of intent to award a sole source contract exceeding those limits on the City website at least thirty (30) days prior to the award of a contract.
 This allows any potential qualified vendor to protest the sole source determination in writing to the CPO per §§ 5-5-23 (B).

-All sole source awards or contracts are available for public viewing on the City's main website and ABQ View and ABQ Data websites.
+All sole source awards or contracts are available for public viewing on the City's website.